cyberomin/cyberomin.github.io/_posts/2017-06-24-terraform-part-ii.md

 <img src="{{ site.url }}/assets/article_images/terraform/load_balancing.png"/>
 <small>Image credit: Digital Ocean</small>

 Adding a database is simple, unlike AWS, Digital Ocean, as of the time of this article, does not offer a managed database service like RDS.
 We will need to roll out our own manually.
 To do that, we will create a droplet resource, just like we did for the web.
 The code in Code VI does exactly that for us.
+Putting everything together, we have:

 {% highlight javascript %}
+variable "token" {
+  default = "xxxx-xxxxx-xxxx-xxxx-xxxx"
+}

+provider "digitalocean" {
+  token = "${var.token}"
+}

+resource "digitalocean_ssh_key" "default" {
+  name = "SSH Key Credential"
+  public_key = "${file("/home/vagrant/.ssh/id_rsa.pub")}"
+}

 resource "digitalocean_droplet" "web" {
   image = "ubuntu-16-04-x64"
   name = "web-1"